 - Young People's Service and a service for young people leaving care.

 - A wide range of specialist services that support children who live with their families, helping prevent the need for children to become looked after.
 This includes the Emergency Duty Team who provide an emergency out of hours services, therapeutic services, community-based support to families in crisis, substance misuse services for young people, family pathfinder and activity-based support services.

-- which operates within the context of a contract with the Youth Justice Board to care for young people whose liberty has been restricted or removed.
+- Aycliffe Secure Centre which operates within the context of a contract with the Youth Justice Board to care for young people whose liberty has been restricted or removed.

-- County Durham Youth Offending Service (CDYOS) works with young people and partner agencies to prevent re-offending.
+- County Durham Youth Justice Service (CDYJS) works with young people and partner agencies to prevent re-offending.
 We all identify risk factors in young people's lives which make it more likely they will re-offend and we put in place interventions to reduce the risks and prevent re-offending.
 We do this with young people who appear before the courts and also with young people 'pre-court'.